Edithvale

 Edithvale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects potentially affecting this region: The Strand Aspendale, Rossdale Golf Course Redevelopment Aspendale, Aspendale Beachside Structure Plan, and Aspendale Gardens Shopping Centre Redevelopment.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified four projects likely impacting the area: The Strand Aspendale, Rossdale Golf Course Redevelopment Aspendale, Aspendale Beachside Structure Plan, and Aspendale Gardens Shopping Centre Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.